ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 **Question 3**

-3) The Culture and Environment component of the ABCD protocol has a modest ability to differentiate between these higher and lower risk groups.
+3) The friends, family, and community component of the ABCD protocol has a modest ability to differentiate between these higher and lower risk groups.
 For the baseline data, 64% of the tests of difference between the higher and lower risk groups are significant.
 How many of these tests make the 0.20 cut-off for a meaningful effect size?

 - None
 - 2